sdomurat/web-applications/README.md

 1. Say what your solution achieves.
 1. Say what follows from your solution.

+or

-Introduce the problem, and your idea, using **examples** and only then present the general case.
+1. Introduce the problem, and your idea, using **examples** and only then present the general case.
+1. Conveying the intuition is primary, not secondary.

 ## Aplikacje Webowe 2